GitTimeraider/media-connector/README.md

 2. Enter your username
 3. Click **Reset Password**
 4. A new randomly generated 32-character password will be logged in the Docker container logs
-5. Check the logs with: `docker logs media-connector`
+5. Check the logs with: `docker logs media-connector-docker`
 6. Look for the password reset section in the logs
 7. Use the new password to log in
 8. Immediately change the password to something memorable